unicode-org/message-format-wg/exploration/bidi-usability.md

 The MessageFormat 2 syntax uses whitespace as a required delimiter as well as permitting the use of whitespace to make _messages_ easier to read.
-In addition, a _message_ can include bidirectional text in identifiers and literal values.
+In addition, a _message_ can include bidirectional text in identifiers and literals.

 MessageFormat's syntax also uses a variety of "sigils" and markers to form the structure of a _message_.
 These sigils are ASCII punctuation characters that have neutral directionality.